AHD-1090 History of Photography I

 This course has two purposes.
 The first is to provide an overview of contemporary photography and its trends since 1960—not only fine art, but also advertising, photojournalism and any other commercial applications—presented not as an isolated academic study, but something relevant to working today.
 The second purpose is to encourage students to develop their own criteria for looking at photographs.

-Having mastered the fundamental digital processes, each student chooses (from among the third-year course offerings) an area of digital specialization of interest and relevance to their future photographic activity.
+Having mastered the fundamental video processes, each student chooses (from among the third-year course offerings) an area of video specialization of interest and relevance to their future photographic and video activity.

 PHD-4080/4085 Photography Thesis I & II